Mrs. Morris’ Classroom Information

 Students can also use R.A.P. to get caught up on missing work after an absence.

-Every Monday, students write down the lesson plans for the week in their math folder.
+Every Monday, students will write down the lesson plans for the week in their math folder.

-Students can use these lesson to plans to prepare for the week ahead.
+Students can use these lessons to plan and prepare for the week ahead.

 Lesson plans are also posted on my web page. ( See website address above)